Back

 (Encora)

-Together, shift-left and shift-right testing create a comprehensive, end-to-end framework that ensures robust quality assurance process, reduced TTM and improved user experience.
+Together, these approaches create a continuous quality loop, and end-to-end framework that ensures robust quality assurance process, reduced TTM and improved user experience.

 3. Scaling Testing with Cloud infrastructure